brinvex/brinvex-investperf/README.md

 ## Brinvex Investment Performance Analyzer

-The _Brinvex Investment Performance Analyzer_ is a compact Java library for analyzing the financial investment performance.
+The _Brinvex Investment Performance Analyzer_ (technically named _brinvex-investperf_)
+is a compact Java library designed for calculating and analyzing financial investment performance, guided by the principles of the _Global Investment Performance Standards (GIPS)_ to ensure accuracy and consistency.

+The following examples demonstrate how easily and fluently one can use the tool to calculate and analyze financial investment performance.
+With minimal setup, you can define key parameters such as asset values and cash flows, and quickly get back a detailed performance report, including TWR, MWR any many more.

 ````java
 List<PerfAnalysis> perfAnalyses = PerformanceAnalyzer.INSTANCE.analyzePerformance(PerfAnalysisRequest.builder()